LucasPereiraMiranda/secure-key-api/README.md

 - **Custom Password Requests:** Clients can request specific password suggestions, such as "I need a password with special characters and 20 characters, including numbers" or simply ask for "A secure password, please."

 - **Flexible Integration:** SecureKey can be easily integrated into different contexts, from registration forms to authentication processes, offering a secure and convenient user experience.

+## Getting Started

+To begin using SecureKey in your projects, follow the instructions in the documentation provided in this repository.
+You can also explore code examples to understand how to integrate and utilize the API effectively.